 Premiums written comprise the premiums on insurance contracts entered into during the year, irrespective of whether they relate in whole or in part to a later accounting period.
-The earned portion of premiums received is recognised as revenue.
-Premiums are disclosed gross of commission to intermediaries and exclude VAT.
+Premiums are disclosed gross of commission to intermediaries and exclude Value Added Tax.
+Premiums written include adjustments to premiums written in prior accounting periods.